hengyicai/ContrastiveLearning4Dialogue/README.md

 This repo contains preliminary code of the EMNLP2020 paper named "[Group-wise Contrastive Learning for Neural Dialogue Generation](https://arxiv.org/abs/2009.07543)".

-This codebase is built upon the [ParlAI](https://parl.ai/) project.
+This codebase is built upon the [ParlAI](https://parl.ai/) project (Thanks for their pioneering contributions on developing such a great conversational platform!).
 Check `parlai/agents/contrastive_learning` for framework implementations.
 Running scripts can be found in `projects/contrastive_learning`.